WCC-Seminar/Comparative/PrologProblems/1-lists.md

 (Do we have to use the result of problem 1.09?)

 #### Python
-If we use the result of previous problem:
+If we use the result of problem 1.09:
 ```python
 def encode(l):
     return [ [len(g), g[0] ] for g in pack(l) ]